Destinations Greece The Cyclades Paros

 €€€

-The serious fish room on the Parikia waterfront — small, family-run, the boats moor offshore.
-The catch is what came in that morning; the menu is short and changes daily.
-The right dinner on the night you arrive or depart by ferry.
+The serious fish room on the Naoussa harbour — small, family-run, the boats moor metres off the promenade.
+The catch is whatever came in that morning; the menu is short and changes daily.
+The quieter, more local pick among the Naoussa harbour fish houses.
 Reserve a day ahead in season.

 Ouzeri Halaris